nikolausmayer/how-long-oh-cplusplus-must-i-fathom-thee/README.md

 What happened?
 How did we go from `std::string` to `make_string(std::__cxx11::basic_string<char, std::char_traits<char>, std::allocator<char> >)`?
 And WHY?!

 Ok, so first — `make_string(std::string)` isn't actually the full name of that symbol. `nm --demangle` is just kinda smart and tries to be helpful, good girl that she is.
-But not this time, Lassie, this time we actually want the real deal:
+But not this time, Lassie, this time we actually want the raw fish:
 ```
 $ nm lib.o | c++filt
 0000000000000000 T make_string(std::basic_string<char, std::char_traits<char>, std::allocator<char> >)